 The result?
-Your images now have a chance of appearing in Google Image search as shown in the image above, or in the main search results page as a part of the additional media showing.
+Your images now have a chance of appearing in Google Image Search as shown in the image above, or in the main search results page as a part of the additional media showing.

-Help your customer feel more confident about their purchase by also adding video to your product page.
+Help your customer feel more confident about their purchases by also adding video to your product page.
 The video can be basic information about your product (like a commercial), a how-to video on ways to use the product to get results, or testimonials from people who have used the product.

 Why is video so important?
 For starters, it stands out in search results.